 Ring & Pinion Gears & their Ratios.
-RPM and Road Speeds versus ratios.

-Instrument numeral colors, calibration, etc.
+Instrument numeral & pointer colors, calibration, etc.

 Article #48